 In a front-page comment, headed in large white on black letters ‘IT’S LUNACY’ the T&A gave vent to feelings that were often hidden in the heart of northerners but were never so far buried that they didn’t sometimes pop vehemently out.
 Defending Close’s tactics at Birmingham it pointed out: ‘Every team is guilty of this type of gamesmanship at some time or another and the present championship system, which awards two points for avoiding defeat, actively encourages it.’

 At Edgbaston, not even the umpires kept to the rules.
-They did not consult together, as the law requires them, to warn that Brian Close that his conduct might be illegal.
+They did not consult together, as the law requires them, to warn Brian Close that his conduct might be illegal.
 Then the writer began to get into his stride, claiming ‘there would have been no fuss had Close belonged to a county other than Yorkshire’.
-But it was the conclusion which really started the letters flying: ‘England has chosen to do without his qualities because he is not one of the “magic circles”, does not have a double-barreled name, went to the wrong school, and speaks the wrong language.
+But it was the conclusion that really started the letters flying: ‘England has chosen to do without his qualities because he is not one of the “magic circles”, does not have a double-barreled name, went to the wrong school, and speaks the wrong language.
 But above all, he comes from Yorkshire and that is offensive enough for some.”

 The T&A comment, having firmly nailed its colors to the mast by surrounding the story of the sacking and the comment with a thick black border, was quoted the length and breadth of the country.
 And it was from the length and breadth of the country that letters began arriving at the T&A.